suffs811/the-terminator/README.md

 # TO DO
 - create vm to help people learn how to use the terminator
+- add web enumeration function that scans web page images for hidden stego files & searches for usernames/passwords in source code

 # credit and license
 Copyright (c) 2023 suffs811